 Metro Vancouver is home to the City of Vancouver, 20 other municipalities and hundreds of parks, attractions, festivals and things to do.

-Most of the region’s most famous places are within Metro Vancouver, but many are also in other nearby parts of the Lower Mainland including in the Sea to Sky region, Whistler area and the Fraser Valley.
+Most of the region’s most famous places are within Metro Vancouver.
+Many, however, are also in other nearby parts of the Lower Mainland including in the Sea to Sky region, the Whistler area and the Fraser Valley.

 Cities Within Metro Vancouver

-For information on the best places within the over 2800 square kilometres of land, ocean shores, lakes and mountains that make up Metro Vancouver and the surrounding area, check out the following city links:
+For information about the best places within the over 2800 square kilometres of land, ocean shores, lakes and mountains that make up Metro Vancouver and the surrounding area, check out the following cities.

-Burnaby – the third largest city in Metro Vancouver and home to such best places as Burnaby Mountain, Burnaby Village and the giant Metropolis shopping centre at Metrotown.
+Burnaby – the third largest city in Metro Vancouver.
+It’s home to such best places as Burnaby Mountain, Burnaby Village and the giant Metropolis shopping centre at Metrotown.

 World-famous places of interest in North Vancouver include Grouse Mountain and Mt.
-Seymour ski hills, Capilano Suspension Bridge, Lonsdale Quay and its market, beautiful Deep Cove, the Cleveland Dam, and dozens of world-class parks and hundreds of kilometres of walking, hiking and mountain biking trails.
+Seymour ski hills, Capilano Suspension Bridge, and Lonsdale Quay and its market.
+There is also beautiful Deep Cove, the Cleveland Dam, and dozens of world-class parks and hundreds of kilometres of walking, hiking and mountain biking trails.

-Richmond – Metro Vancouver’s fourth biggest city and home to YVR airport, Steveston Village, the Richmond Summer Night Markets and a large percentage of the region’s significant Chinese population.
+Richmond – Metro Vancouver’s fourth biggest city and home to YVR airport, Steveston Village, the Richmond Summer Night Markets.
+It’s also home to a large percentage of the region’s significant Chinese-Canadian population.